Clan Davidson History, Motto & Origins: Badenoch, Tulloch Castle & Scottish Heritage

 This catastrophic defeat directly led to the famous Battle of the North Inch at Perth in 1396, a judicial combat where thirty champions from rival factions fought to settle their feuds before King Robert III and a large assembled audience.
 Tradition suggests only one Davidson survived that day, leaving the clan in a long period of relative obscurity in the Highlands.
 The episode is one of the most dramatic in all of Scottish clan history, and its connection to the Davidson name gives the family a story of genuine historical weight that few clans can match for sheer dramatic intensity.

-What Lands Were Associated with Clan Davidson?
+What Lands and Castles Were Associated with Clan Davidson?

 The original heartland of Clan Davidson was Badenoch and the upper Spey valley, the same central Highland territory that had been the heartland of Comyn power and that the Chattan Confederation dominated across the medieval period.
 Following the decimation at Invernahavon, the surviving Davidsons migrated northward and eastward to rebuild their influence, establishing themselves in Cromarty and Aberdeen by the fifteenth century.